 If you are unsure if correct hand hygiene practices have been observed, you are welcome to ask our staff.

 You can also help us to prevent the spread of infection by encouraging your visitors to clean their hands when entering or leaving the ward.
 They can either wash their hands with soap and running water or use the hand sanitizers which are provided throughout the hospital.

 Auckland City Hospital has an active 24-hour security service.
 If you have a concern about security issues, tell the ward staff or security officers immediately.
 After hours, visitors must check in with the security staff at Level 5 before being able to proceed to the wards.

 Patients and families have a right to be cared for and staff have a right to work in a safe and supportive environment.
 Violence of any kind will not be tolerated in our buildings or grounds.

 Smoking is not permitted anywhere on the hospital grounds.
 All patients will be asked about their smoking status on admission and smokers will be offered nicotine replacement therapy to reduce their cravings while in hospital.
 For advice and support to stop smoking and to access low cost nicotine replacement therapy, contact Auckland DHB Smokefree Services on 0800 667 833 and leave a message or Quitline on 0800 778 778 - or talk to your GP.

-There are also a number of ways in which you can help prevent falls, pressure injuries and medication errors.
-Please review the following patient safety video and accompanying cards, which are available in five languages, and illustrate simple steps to keep yourself safe while in hospital.
+There are a number of ways in which you can help prevent falls, pressure injuries and medication errors.
+These cards illustrate simple steps to keep yourself safe while in hospital.